nate-anderson/keybite/README.md

 ![Keybite logo](keybite-text.png)

-A very alpha stateless key-value store with a cool API

 ## A serverless key-value store with teeth
 Hosting an RDS instance or database server for your simple serverless app sucks.
 Keybite can live inside a lambda function and persist its data in S3, meaning it costs practically nothing when sitting idle.